CalvinGe/NepoIP/README.md

   \- CouplForceOutput

-The key_mapping, loss function, metrics_components, and some rescaling sections should also be specified correctly, an example YAML is provided:
+The key_mapping, loss function, metrics_components, and some rescaling sections should also be specified correctly (one can compare the following YAML with ala_water_wB97x_git.yaml), an example YAML is provided:

 ```
 $ nequip-train configs/ala_water_wB97x_decomposed_git.yaml